mattnicholson/viet-theme/src/theme/README.md

 `src/theme/inc/wrapper.njk` is written to *automatically* by a script that runs on `yarn dev` Check `package.json`, and notice `write-theme-wrapper` — this node function runs each time the server is started

-It reads `_config.js` and creates a wrapper that will automatically install all the macros for the components within that file.
+It reads `src/theme/components` folder and creates a wrapper that will automatically install all the macros for the components within those subdirectories.

 If there is no script in `package.json`, it will need to be added as both a script, and part of the concurrently call in the `dev` script: